Utah hiker stalked by a cougar for 6 minutes while he sloooowly backed away - Local News 8

 A runner in Utah got more than he bargained for when he ran into a mother cougar and her cubs on a trail.

-Kyle Burgess started a recording of what he thought were bobcats but ended up being stalked for 6 minutes by a female mountain lion, he told Desert News.
+Kyle Burgess started a recording of what he thought were bobcats but ended up being stalked for six minutes by a female mountain lion, he told Deseret News.

 His video shows Burgess walking up to small cats on the trail in Slate Canyon, near Provo, and then out of nowhere the mom comes running up.
 Burgess gives her a few choice words and then starts walking in the opposite direction, growling and yelling at the large cat hoping to scare it off.